mrblock7777/arba-cms-test/README.md

 ## Live link
-`http://d73xk6xjtcbvi.cloudfront.net` (Ensure to run in HTTP to avoid Mixed Active Content)
+`http://d73xk6xjtcbvi.cloudfront.net` (Ensure to run in HTTP to avoid Mixed Active Content.
+If you are running on Brave, turn off Brave shield to avoid forced HTTPS)

 ## Credentials
 | username | password |